-How often / when do deposit initiators have to file?
+How often and when do deposit initiators have to file?

-Filings will be due on the 25th of each month after the end of the quarter (January, April, July, October), in line with other quarterly tax filings to the Department of Taxes.
+Filings are due on the 25th of each month after the end of the quarter (January, April, July, October), in line with other quarterly tax filings to the Department of Taxes.

 What do deposit initiators need to report?